firstpersontravel/charter-docs/docs/reference/fieldtypes.md

 ---
 id: fieldtypes
-title: Field Types
+title: Field types
-sidebar_label: Field Types
+sidebar_label: Field types
 ---

 Fields are the underlying data elements of each object in your script.
 Each is validated in a different way.